College Principal

 He sees the great strength of Canterbury lies in our ability to deliver a seamless, age-appropriate education for all students from 3 to 18 years of age.

-The concept of ‘journey’ through 15 years of education at Canterbury College is an important part of what makes our school so special.
+The concept of ‘journey’ through 15 years of education at Canterbury College – from our Early Learning Centre, Kindy and Prep through to Year 12, is an important part of what makes our school so special.

 Our Principal holds a Bachelor of Arts in Government, History and Economics as well as a Bachelor of Education from the University of Queensland.

-His Masters of Education in the field of organisational behaviour was awarded by Monash University.
+His Masters of Education in the field of organisational behaviour was awarded by Monash University and he has gone on to complete post graduate studies in Theology at St Francis College.

 Mr Walker has taught History, Economics and English during his career which spans boys, girls and coeducational schools.